 Deployment of deterrent measures and continue deployment to next phase with monitoring to address specified questions raised by the Advisory Group.

 Continue deployment to the next phase without mitigation.
 Ongoing and potentially revised monitoring and reporting.

+Any recommendation made within the gate review will need approval from the regulator prior to implementation.

 Phase 2 deployment onwards